Academic Writing

 Course Description

 Purpose and strategy of academic writing.
 Organization, style, and flow.
 Discourse-level cohesion; hedging.
 Text organization patterns: general-specific, problem-solution, compare-contrast, cause-effect.
-Argumentative structures and fallacies.
 Constructing a research paper.
 Data commentary.
 Summarizing.
 Reviewing and replying to a review.
 Typesetting tools (LaTeX and BibTeX).
 Typography guidelines and common mistakes.

 Study Programmes